jneilliii/OctoPrint-M117NavBar/README.md

-# OctoPrint-M117PopUp
+# OctoPrint-M117NavBar

-Octoprint plugin to send M117 gcode messages to OctoPrint's built in alerting system.
+Octoprint plugin to send M117 gcode messages to OctoPrint's navbar/header.

 Note: this plugin does NOT work with files on the SD card.